NicoleeeTian/NicoleeeTian.github.io/_pages/about.md

 ### GS Capital
 Software Engineer Intern May.
 2021 - Aug.
 2021
-• Designed and implemented a search engine of annual reports statistics using Django framework and PostgreSQL data storage for 500+ internal employees
+- Designed and implemented a search engine of annual reports statistics using Django framework and PostgreSQL data storage for 500+ internal employees

-• Enhanced working efficiency by automating existing manual workflows and providing user-friendly interfaces, dropping the average search time from 30 seconds to 3 seconds
+- Enhanced working efficiency by automating existing manual workflows and providing user-friendly interfaces, dropping the average search time from 30 seconds to 3 seconds

-• Improved test coverage from 50% to 90% and increased search accuracy from 90% to 96% by unit and integration tests
+- Improved test coverage from 50% to 90% and increased search accuracy from 90% to 96% by unit and integration tests

-## Projects
-### OrderEase [Python, Django, PostgreSQL]
-•	Build an online platform that facilitates food ordering experience using Django with PostgreSQL as the database

-•	Incorporated functionalities that enable customers to search for restaurants by location and keywords, add items to carts, and complete payments by implementing PayPal and RazorPay Payment gateways

-•	Provided features to vendors to manage operations and publish menus to marketplaces, thereby increasing visibility

-### Digital Connect Hub [Jinja, Flask, React, SQLite,  MapReduce, AWS]
-•	Build a social media platform using Jinja templates, React and Flask frameworks, and SQLite for database storage

-•	Implemented REST APIs for handling AJAX calls from client-side, resulting in a 75% increase in page load times

-•	Deployed the web application on AWS EC2 instance, enabling features such as posting, comment, and following

-•	Designed Map and Reduce scripts sets for the pipeline to calculate the tf-idf inverted index and generate recommendations via PageRank Algorithm; indexed more than 100,000 article pages within 30s

-### Operating System Kernel Implementation [C++, Multithreading]
-• Developed a C++ multithreading library incorporating threads, mutexes, and conditional variables

-• Implemented a virtual memory manager for the OS kernel with copy-on-write and eager swap reservation feature

-### Facebook Database Design [MySql, MongoDB]
-•  Designed a relational database schema for social media with friend suggestions and event discoveries service

-•  Translated SQL queries to MongoDB to extract a Facebook database, enhancing schema flexibility and adaptability

-•  Designed an optimized approach for joining friends tables, resulting in a 30% improvement in efficiency

 ## Education
 ### University of Michigan, Ann Arbor